webshuriken/markdown-to-html-parser/plan.md

 ## Issues

-- List items:
+**List items**:
-  - Add the `+` as a valid list item marker ✅
+- Add the `+` as a valid list item marker ✅ (SOLVED)
 - follow rule 2 of unordered lists.
-First list item marker can only be 0, 2, 4 spaces from the left margin. ✅
+First list item marker can only be 0, 2, 4 spaces from the left margin. ✅(SOLVED)
 - follow rule 3 of unordered lists.
-Nested lists are create by placing the list marker 2, 4 spaces away from the list marker on the line above. ✅
+Nested lists are create by placing the list marker 2, 4 spaces away from the list marker on the line above. ✅ (SOLVED)
 - handle tab usage.
-Currently the parser can not handle the use of tabs.
+Currently the parser can not handle the use of tabs. ✅ (SOLVED)

-- paragraphs ✅ (SOLVED)
+**boldness**
+- Missed the fact that I have to remove the markers which indicated the texts is to be bold.  ✅ (SOLVED)

+**paragraphs**
-Paragraphs are meant to be separated using a space between two lines.
-Currently if the user presses 'Enter' to carry on below the current line, without any space between them, it treats it as a separate paragraph which is not the case..
-The regex separating the document lines into a list needs looking into..
+- Paragraphs are meant to be separated using a space between two lines.
+Currently if the user presses 'Enter' to carry on below the current line, without any space between them, it treats it as a separate paragraph which is not the case.

-- boldness ✅ (SOLVED)
-Missed the fact that I have to remove the markers which indicated the texts is to be bold.

-- paragraphs
+The regex separating the document lines into a list needs looking into. ✅ (SOLVED)
-When there is a list item that does not follow the rules, the parser moves on to the paragraph checker as it is now treated as a paragraph, however if the next list item is correctly placed but it sites on the line below the list item which failed, it is also treated as a paragraph.
+- When there is a list item that does not follow the rules, the parser moves on to the paragraph checker as it is now treated as a paragraph, however if the next list item is correctly placed but it sites on the line below the list item which failed, it is also treated as a paragraph.
 This is an unwanted effect and goes against the rules.
 If the rules are followed properly the described event should create a paragraph for the list item that was not indented properly and then create a list with any number of items for the line that has the list item that was indented properly.

-- paragraphs
-It seems paragraphs are not removing any left trailing white space.
+- It seems paragraphs are not removing any left trailing white space.
 These need removing.

 ## Global Plan